LoganTann/vocaloidWinterGame/README.md

 # vocaloidWinterGame
-A simple winter game for the #vocaloidSecretSanta2019 and the BonjourLeMonde christmas challenge
+Secret Santa gift for [@miraigirl](https://www.instagram.com/miraigirl01/) [#vocaloidSecretSanta2019](https://www.instagram.com/explore/tags/vocaloidsecretsanta2019]
+This project is also a candidate for the Bonjour Le Monde ! discord server christmas challenge

+Game created with Lua using the [Love2D framework](https://love2d.org/)

 ## How to play